 In 2014 BirdLife International and its Partners in Lithuania (LOD) and Spain (SEO/BirdLife) launched the Seabird Task Force, with generous funding from Fondation Segré.
-The Task Force is a team of bycatch experts who worked alongside fishermen to understand the problem of seabird bycatch and work towards solutions.
+The Task Force is a team of bycatch experts who worked alongside fishermen to understand the problem of seabird bycatch and work towards solutions (partnership for people and nature).
 The following is a detailed technical reporting describing our main findings.

 The full report is available in high resolution here: Seabird Task Force Report 2014_2017

-and lower resolution for slower connections here: Seabird Task Force Report 2014_2017_low_resolution
+and lower resolution for slower connections here: Seabird Task Force Report 2014_2017_lowres

 BirdLife’s press release can be found here http://www.birdlife.org/europe-and-central-asia/pr/29-september-2017